OSHA Heat Rule: What Employers Should Know

 Acclimatization Protocol

-Employers must implement an acclimatization protocol for new or returning employees exposed to heat at or above the initial heat trigger of 80°F. They can either follow a detailed acclimatization plan or gradually increase heat exposure over a week.
+Employers must implement a heat acclimatization protocol for new and returning workers in warm or hot environments exposed to heat at or above the initial heat trigger of 80°F. This is essential because occupational risk factors include strenuous work, lack of acclimatization, and clothing that traps body heat.
+They can either follow a detailed acclimatization plan or gradually increase workload in hot environments over 1–2 weeks.

 Personal Protective Equipment (PPE)